Skip to Content

 Three unique salon experiences are offered on board the ship.
 The Bibbidi Bobbidi Boutique also offered on the other Disney Cruise Line ships, can transform kids into princesses, pirates, or captains.

-There’s also Hook’s Barbery and the Untangled Salon, which are new to this fifth ship.
+Hook’s Barbery and the Untangled Salon are also new to this fifth ship.
 My son got his hair cut at Hook’s Barbery and enjoyed the experience.

 Rainforest room outdoor area with hot tubs and sun loungers with a pink sky outside along the front of the ship.